This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 I sold [to] the first person I ever talked to on the phone.
 And it was just like that first shot of heroin, you know…it was amazing.
 It was like, "I can't believe I just did this!"
 It was incredible.
 It was never about the money after that…It was about the competition, you know.
 I wanted to be the best salesman, and I wanted to make the most money that day.
 And then it became just the sale…

-Gambling and ostentatious living were commonplace for the offenders in the study.
+Gambling and ostentatious living were commonplace for the participants in the study.
 One said that he "would go out to the casinos and drop thousands of dollars a night.
 That was nothing—to go spend five grand, you know, every weekend.
 And wake up broke!"
-But as they aged, offenders had to change their lifestyle somewhat.
+But as they aged, they had to change their lifestyle somewhat.
 For older and more experienced criminal telemarketers, the lifestyle centered on home and family and impressing others with signs of their apparent success.

 Predators Deny Their Crime

-Most of the offenders in the study rejected the labels "criminal" and "crime" as fitting descriptions of them and their activities.
+Most of the participants in the study rejected the labels "criminal" and "crime" as fitting descriptions of them and their activities.
 They acknowledged culpability grudgingly and employed a range of mitigating explanations and excuses for their offenses.
 Claims of ignorance figured in a high proportion of them.
 Some former business owners, for example, said that they set out to maintain a legitimate operation, emulated the operations of their previous employers, and assumed, therefore, that their activities violated no laws.
 Several said they relied on the advice of attorneys.
 Others said they were guilty only of expanding their business so rapidly that they could not oversee day-to-day operations adequately.
 Some said that indulgence in alcohol and illicit drugs caused them to become neglectful of the practices of their business.
 Most claimed the allure of money caused them to "look the other way."